-Committed to preparing physician assistants to care for communities in Hawai’i and underserved populations, the Hawaiʻi Pacific University Physician Assistant (PA) program is a rigorous, full-time 24-month program of study culminating in the Master of Medical Science (MMS) degree.
+Committed to preparing physician assistants to care for communities in Hawaiʻi and underserved populations, the Hawaiʻi Pacific University Physician Assistant (PA) Program is a rigorous, full-time 24-month program of study culminating in the Master of Medical Science (MMS) degree.
 The didactic phase of study is hybrid, with a combination of remote and in-person learning.
 Remote instruction includes daily synchronous and asynchronous engagement with experienced faculty with a wide range of scientific and clinical expertise.
-In-person sessions involve periodic travel to Hawaii for 1-2 week-long immersions on HPU’s downtown Honolulu campus to allow hands-on acquisition of physical examination and clinical skills, as well as for assessment of competency in preparation for clinical rotations.
+In-person sessions involve periodic travel to Hawaiʻi for 1-2 week-long immersions on HPU’s downtown Honolulu campus to allow hands-on acquisition of physical examination and clinical skills, as well as for assessment of competency in preparation for clinical rotations.
 During the clinical phase of study, students complete intensive, hands-on supervised clinical practice experiences across seven required disciplines (emergency medicine, surgical medicine, internal medicine, behavioral medicine, family medicine, women’s health, pediatric medicine) as well as in an elective clinical rotation specialty.
 Students’ final on-campus immersion consists of a comprehensive summative evaluation prior to graduation from the program, along with preparation for transition to professional practice as a physician assistant.
-HPU anticipates matriculating the first cohort of PA students in Spring 2025.
+HPU anticipates matriculating the first cohort of PA students in January 2025.

 Educate the next generation of physician assistants by engaging students who are dedicated to advancing health equity and delivering an innovative educational model that reduces barriers for PA learners.
 We are committed to preparing students to deliver high quality patient-centered care to the Hawaiian island communities and medically underserved populations across the nation.